tlouth19/analyze.golf/README.md

 # Analyze.golf

 A browser-based golf swing analyzer built with Gatsby + MobX.
-Video playback is completely client side - there no is no video uploading or server side integration required.
+Video playback is completely client side - there is no video uploading or server side integration required.